rutabaga

 Health Benefits

-• Rich in vitamin C, supporting immune function and skin health.
+• Rich in vitamin C, boosting the immune system and acting as an antioxidant.

 • Good source of fiber, promoting digestive health and regularity.